googleapis/mcp-toolbox-sdk-js/packages/toolbox-core/README.md

 ```

 All interactions for loading and invoking tools happen through this client.
+> [!IMPORTANT]
+> Closing the `ToolboxClient` also closes the underlying network session shared by
+> all tools loaded from that client.
+As a result, any tool instances you have
+> loaded will cease to function and will raise an error if you attempt to invoke
+> them after the client is closed.

 > [!NOTE]
 > For advanced use cases, you can provide an external `AxiosInstance`